MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/devops-teams-topologies.md

 - Deployability
 - Testability

-Conway’s solution is to outmaneuver Conway's Law.
-If your organization follows a particular structure to produce services & products and is looking to optimize, you need to rethink your organizational structure.
+Conway's solution is to outmaneuver Conway's Law.
+If your organization follows a particular structure to produce services and products and is looking to optimize, you need to rethink your organizational structure.
 Evolve your team and organizational structure to achieve your desired architecture.

 ![Diagram of Reverse Conway Maneuver.](./media/reverse-conway-maneuver.png)